-Central to our teaching is cross-curricular learning opportunities, including the use of outdoor learning.
+Central to our teaching is cross-curricular learning opportunities, including the use of outdoor learning, including our 'Muddy Puddles Muddy Tasks'.
 Activities which allow pupils to apply their skills, behaviours, knowledge and understanding in different contexts mean that they are further embedded in pupils' long term memory.
 It also supports our belief in providing enjoyable experiences based on the pupils' interests.